Legal Hotshots Blast Trump’s Foreign Cash Ties: ‘a Creeping, Insidious Threat to the Republic’

 Trump has insisted that “the president can’t have a conflict of interest,” a refrain echoed by his White House spokeswoman Hope Hicks this morning.

-Hicks reiterating to the Associated Press this morning that the “president has no conflicts.”
+Hicks reiterated to the Associated Press this morning that the “president has no conflicts.”

 The lawsuit calls this tautological theory “misguided” — and worse.